mkondratek/git-machete-blog-post/blog.md

 It supports both syntax highlight and completion of local branch names.
 The graph is automatically refreshed when `.git/machete` is modified.

 Bear in mind that there is no need to edit the machete file manually to set up your branch layout tree.
 Feel free to use `Discover` functionality that will find it out for you automatically.
-It can be found within the empty graph table and via `Find Action...`.
+It can be found within the empty Git Machete Tab and via `Help -> Find Action... (default shortcut: Ctrl + Shift + A)`.

 ### Lights, Camera...
 Actions